Co-Working & Remote Friendly Spaces In Plymouth

 I’ve not worked in all of them, but some are definitely better than others.

-- Starbucks: One in the mall, opposite Primark, the other in the Cineworld Cinema.
+• Starbucks: One in the mall, opposite Primark, the other in the Cineworld Cinema.
+The Cineworld one is probably the best option for remote working, as its less busy and has nicer views and seating.

-- Costa Coffee: The largest one is opposite the sundial in the city centre, another is on Old Town Street, opposite Natwest Bank, and another in the mall.
+• Costa Coffee: The largest one is at the entrance to the Drakes Circus mall on Old Town Street, another opposite the sundial in the city centre, and one more slightly darker and busier option in the mall.
 The mall Costa is very busy and has no natural light, I personally couldn’t work here longer than an hour, max.
 The Old Town Street one is best for natural light and people watching.
-My preferred Plymouth Costa Coffee for remote working is the one by the sundial as there are lots of seats and a few plug sockets on the far wall.
+All Costa Coffees are pretty good for working, with lots of plug sockets and seats.

-- Coffee #1: One branch of this small independent coffee shop chain – and the coffee is very good.
+• Coffee #1: One branch of this small independent coffee shop chain – and the coffee is pretty good.
 They have recently installed a ‘laptop bar’ against the far wall, with stools and plug sockets.
 That said, I wouldn’t want to have a meeting here but would be fine to work for a few hours.

 The B Bar